 The Measures we support

-We feel particularly strongly about two of the measures which have been a focus for League advocacy for a number of years.
+The LWVPDX Board strongly supports two of the measures which have been a focus for League advocacy for a number of years.
 We have paid to submit statements in the Multnomah County Voters’ Pamphlet urging a vote for these measures.
 They are:

 Amends Charter: Authorizes new, independent community police oversight board.”
 SUPPORT Here is a link to our Voters’ Pamphlet Statement about Measure 26-217.
 The Portland League has spoken out for years on the need for citizen involvement in police oversight.
 Our Voters’ Pamphlet Statement says in part that this measure “is an important first step towards a truly independent and empowered oversight system.
 The proposal includes the essential features of the independent civilian agency the community has been seeking for years…Once all the pieces are in place, we will have a vastly improved system independent from other city bureaus and elected officials.
 The new system will remedy the historical challenges to holding police accountable…”